 That’s because, just like the engine’s oil and the battery’s electrolyte, molecules in liquid crystals slow down when the temperatures drop.

 An American electrical engineer working at RCA in the 1960s, Heilmeier helped invent the kind of screen display that uses liquid crystals to project images.

 The medicine is in a liquid crystal form that releases gradually over time.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'liquid crystal.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 medical Definition of liquid crystal

 Seen and Heard

-What made you look up liquid crystal?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up liquid crystal?
+Please tell us where you read or heard it (including the quote, if possible).